treeWater/genesis-starter-theme-1/README.md

 ## Installation

 Clone the repository to your WordPress `/themes/` directory.
 It won't work straight out of the box, because there's no compiled stylesheet held within the repository.
-You'll need to hook up your preferred task runner (for me it's Gulp) and output everything in `/assets/` to the theme root.
+You'll need to hook up your preferred task runner and output everything in `/assets/` to the theme root.
 [I use Gulp for this](https://github.com/craigsimps/gulp-build-tasks/).

 ## Theme Functions File